gonzalomarcos/MITRE/EDRs/README.md

 * Familia/Family: Info about the detection rule or where its saved (SIEM, Defender, Splunk..) :smile:
 * Valor/Value: A number between 0-1.
 You can set an x if you don't want to consider it.
 The script will pass.

-Once you run it, you will hace the same output as if you create the file from [DeTT&CTEditor](https://rabobank-cdc.github.io/dettect-editor/#/techniques) and ready to run DeTTECT scripts.
+Once you run it, you will hace the same output as if you create the file from [DeTT&CT Editor](https://rabobank-cdc.github.io/dettect-editor/#/techniques) and ready to run DeTTECT scripts.

 <!-- USAGE -->